redwan-cse/redwan-cse/README.md

 Currently, I am actively seeking remote/freelance opportunities in the field of cybersecurity.
 I am passionate about helping organizations and individuals protect their sensitive information and assets from cyber threats and am eager to put my skills and knowledge to work in a dynamic and challenging environment.

 If you're looking for a dedicated, detail-oriented cybersecurity professional who is committed to staying up-to-date on the latest security trends and best practices, please don't hesitate to get in touch.
-Follow me to learn more about my experience and skills in the field of cybersecurity."
+Follow me to learn more about my experience and skills in the field of cybersecurity.

 ## Skills